WannesFransen1994/3D_Bin_Packaging/README.md

 Intro
 ==================

-This project is made to pack objects in a container.
+This project is made to pack columns in a box.

 Following requirements must be met:

 	1. Objects have the same size.
 	2. Most optimal packaging algorithm will be used.
-	3. (For now) There are 2 types of containers.
+	3. There are 2 types of boxes.
 The most optimal distribution will be used.
     4. Packaging must be visualized.

 Deployment (Developers)